vgujevski/WForecast/README.md

 ## Bonus tasks completed:
 1. Forecast data is cached, important for providing smooth user experience for the moments when the internet connection is not available.
-2. Fragment transition are animated, using simple slide-in slide-out animation, animation in reasonable amounts adds a feeling of real interaction and responsiveness, improving overall UX.
+2. Fragment transitions are animated, using simple slide-in slide-out animation, animation in reasonable amounts adds a feeling of real interaction and responsiveness, improving overall UX.
 3. Weather conditions are represented by matching icons, displaying information as icons or pictures makes app easier to localize.